 If you live in a recreational state and have access to a THC-infused oil, you can also use that in your drink as desired.
 Just always be sure to consume the proper CBD: THC ratio for your tolerance level, and dose appropriately.

 If you don’t have any CBD oil but are looking for a high-quality product to buy, start with my 500mg Full-Spectrum CBD Oil.

 500mg Full-Spectrum CBD Oil

 #3.
 Use A Cannabis Tincture to Make Drinks

 While the words tincture and oil are often used interchangeably when referring to different types of cannabis oil, a tincture traditionally is defined as “a medicine made by dissolving a drug in alcohol”.

-Melting Cannabis-Infused Coconut Oil into Drinks
+#5.
+Melt Cannabis Coconut Oil or Cannabutter into Drinks

 Depending on the recipe you’re making, this may be the easiest way to make a cannabis-infused drink recipe.
 I really enjoy this simple method when making my cannabis golden milk at night.